 Something the best Argentinian PR agencies and marketing practitioners recognise is the fact women generally make the buying decisions in Argentine households, tending towards conservative purchasing, although this is shifting in the wealthiest sectors of society.
 More than half of the population is aged 25 – 69, while the average age is 31.

-The current government, installed since 2015, is seen as pro-business and more open to the global economy than its predecessor.
+The current government, in power since 2015 is seen as pro-business and more open to the global economy than its predecessor.
 While some aspirational measures have been slowed by environmental factors (unemployment, high inflation rates), other initiatives are already bearing fruit.
 Since January 2017, 21% Value Added Tax (VAT) paid on accommodation services can be refunded to tourists, a move that was expected to boost local tourism by 95,000 in 2017, and create nearly 8,000 new jobs.
 The previous month, 135 new air routes were opened to commercial carriers, who in turn, would bring inward investment of USD$1.7 billion over a four-year period.

 To be successful, international companies must understand how to react to the local economy and to consumer needs.
-An effective and experienced PR agency in Argentina will instantly spot the “do’s” and “don’t” based on client profiles, and stated objectives, devising and executing locally appropriate and effective campaigns and business systems, to capture consumer imagination and loyalty.
-As an example, Airbnb saw consumer of growth of 139% (582,000 users) when it allowed for payments to be made in pesos, rather than just in US dollars.
+An effective and experienced PR agency in Argentina will instantly spot the “do’s” and “don’ts” based on client profiles, and stated objectives, devising and executing locally appropriate and effective campaigns and business systems, to capture consumer imagination and loyalty.
+As an example, Airbnb saw consumer growth of 139% (582,000 users) when it allowed for payments to be made in pesos, rather than just in US dollars.